davefng/GetData3/readme.md

 5)	Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 - The final data set includes data that calculates the average of each variable for each activity and each subject.
 (Final data set is a table: 180 x 81)

+##The Scripts
+1. Download the data source and put into a folder on your local drive.
+Be sure to include a UCI HAR Dataset folder.
+2. Put run_analysis.R in the parent folder of UCI HAR Dataset and set the parent folder as your working directory in R using setwd() function.
+3. Run source("run_analysis.R"), which will produce the 'finalData.txt' in your working directory.